soulsodev/itechart_code_challenge/code_challenge/README.md

 Steps to startup:
 1. Download and install dart-sdk.
-2. Open project in Anroid Studio.
+2. Install Dart plugin for Android Studio.
-3. Add configuration.
+3. Open project and add configuration.
 4. Run "main.dart"
 5. Input string with size and coordinates.